SukkaW/OpenCore-Document-zh_Hans/source/9-nvram.md

  **Failsafe**: `false`
  **Description**: Enables writing to flash memory for all added variables.

- *Note*: This value is recommended to be enabled on most firmwares, but is left configurable for firmwares that may have issues with NVRAM variable storage garbage collection or alike.
+ *注*：This value is recommended to be enabled on most firmwares, but is left configurable for firmwares that may have issues with NVRAM variable storage garbage collection or alike.